Experience the vitality and global breadth of contemporary African diaspora communities.

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes during orientation, time in all four countries, urban and rural stays, all excursions, and the final retreat.
+This includes during orientation, time in all three countries, urban and rural stays, and all excursions.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - Homestays in Senegal and Italy